DIDSR/cpr/README.md

 ![labx6](https://user-images.githubusercontent.com/45103074/212100782-49a22622-ca5a-44ee-8185-e7ab3ed1088c.png)
 *Figure 3.3.3: Visualization of color transfer.
 The top four charts show the color transfer of the chromatic patches observed from different angles.
 The bottom two charts show the color transfer of the gray patches to observe their lightness and chromaticity.*

-### 3.4 Preservation of Color Contrast between Patches
+### 3.4 Preservation of color contrast between patches
 The following charts show all datapoints plotted according to their ground truth and device output.
 The color contrast enhancement (CCE) is defined as follows:

 ![CCE_eq](https://user-images.githubusercontent.com/45103074/212115014-c9581a94-ea4c-493a-8397-644011e11c07.png)